D35m0nd142/LFISuite/README.md

 * Python modules to install: termcolor, requests
 * socks.py

-> I recommend you to install <b>pip</b> on your operating system because if you have it installed, when you run the software all the missing dependencies will be automatically solved.
+> I recommend you to install <b>pip</b> on your operating system because if you have it installed, when you run the software all the missing modules will be automatically solved and the file socks.py downloaded.

 <h3> Disclaimer </h3>